Implications of inertial subrange scaling for stably stratified mixing: Implications of inertial subrange scaling

 \section{Implications of inertial subrange scaling}

-Before turning to model verification, an intermediate phenomological test of the universality hypothesis outlined in \s 2.3 may be performed by analysis of the one-dimensional correlations.
+Before turning to model verification, an intermediate phenomenological test of the universality hypothesis outlined in \s 2.3 may be performed by analysis of the one-dimensional correlations.
 The one-dimensional spectra of the potential energy is expected to be determined by the energetic dissipation rates and a wavenumber, i.e. for the cross-stream spectra

-In this expression, $\beta_1$ is the one-dimensional Oboukhov-Corrsin constant.
-Furthermore the functions denoted by $f^{OC}_v$, $f^{OC}_L$ are the viscous and outerscale correction functions which are necessary without implicit assumptions of local isotropy.
-The notation $L^O_{ij}$ indicates the outerscale of locally isotropic turbulence associated with the velocity component $i$ with respect to the direction $j$.
-This is ostensibly the Corrsin length scale but is inevitably anisotropic as suggested in \s \ref{sec:param} and discussed by \citet{kaimal73} in the stably stratified boundary layer.
-Equivalently, according to \cite{kolmogorov41} for an isotropic inertial subregime, the one-dimensional cross-stream longitudinal and streamwise transverse energy spectra
+In this expression, $\beta_1$ is the one-dimensional Obukhov-Corrsin constant.
+Furthermore the functions denoted by $f^{OC}_v$, $f^{OC}_L$ are the viscous and outer scale correction functions which are necessary if no implicit assumptions of local isotropy are made.
+The notation $L^O_{ij}$ indicates the outer scale of locally isotropic turbulence associated with the velocity component $i$ with respect to the direction $j$.
+This is ostensibly the Corrsin length scale but is inevitably anisotropic as discussed in \citet{kaimal73} for the specific case of the stably stratified boundary layer.